Savannah Shamrocks RFC: 2013–present

 In 2016 the Savannah Shamrocks entered the GRU season as heavy favorites and high expectations for the year based on their past two competitive seasons.
-The Shamrocks would complete an unprecedented third straight undefeated GRU regular season with a 9–0 record defeating Atlanta Old White, Augusta, Columbus, Hilton Head, North Atlanta, Athens, High Country, Gwinnett and Macon by an average margin of 64–5.
+The Shamrocks completed an unprecedented third straight undefeated GRU regular season with a 9–0 record, defeating Atlanta Old White, Augusta, Columbus, Hilton Head, North Atlanta, Athens, High Country, Gwinnett, and Macon by an average margin of 64–5.
 Savannah once again participated in the St. Patrick's Day Tournament in the middle of their competitive season; however, this time in the Premier Division, and defeated Chicago Blaze and losing in the semi-final to the USA Rugby South All-Star team by a score of 0–8.
-Savannah squared off with the Augusta Maddogs in the GRU Championship game by a score of 62–7 to capture their third consecutive GRU title.
-In the South Regionals, hosted in Montgomery, Alabama, the Shamrocks were able to come from behind at halftime to defeat the Montgomery Yellowhammers 33–21 to advance to their second straight South Championship game.
-Savannah squared off with Southern Pines, the Carolina Champion, in the South Championship game and roared out to a huge lead and were able to hang on to that lead in the second half, winning by a score of 53-26 and advance to the National Elite 8 in Pittsburgh, PA.
-Savannah's season would come to a premature end for the second straight year, this time to the hands of Bremer County (Iowa), dropping their contest 17–36.
-However, Savannah would not let the defeat ruin their season, and in the consolation match-up with Rocky Gorge, the Shamrocks would take out their frustrations to the tune of a 77–0 win.
-The win secured the Savannah Shamrocks a 5th-place finish in the United States in Division III, surpassing their 2015 finish and setting a new club's best finish nationally.
+Savannah beat the Augusta Maddogs in the GRU Championship game by a score of 62–7 to capture their third consecutive GRU title.
+In the South Regionals, hosted in Montgomery, Alabama, the Shamrocks came from behind at halftime to defeat the Montgomery Yellowhammers 33–21 to advance to their second straight South Championship game.
+Savannah squared off with Southern Pines, the Carolina Champion, in the South Championship game and roared out to a huge lead and were able to hang on to that lead in the second half, winning by a score of 53–26 and advance to the National Elite 8 in Pittsburgh, PA.
+Savannah's season ended with a 17–36 loss to Bremer County (Iowa).
+In the consolation match, the Shamrocks beat Rocky Gorge 77–0 to secure Savannah a 5th-place finish in the United States in Division III, surpassing their 2015 finish and setting a new club's best finish nationally.

 The 2017 season saw the Savannah Shamrocks enter a rebuilding year with player-coach Scott "Boston" Lucas having moved to Florida and player-coach Matthew Midgett taking over the coaching duties.
-During the 2017 the Shamrocks would once again claim the top spot in the regular season standings by going 9–1 in the regular season with wins over Macon, Atlanta Old White, Augusta, Columbus, Athens, Gwinnett, North Atlanta, High Country, and the Atlanta Bucks while falling only once on the road to the Atlanta Renegades.
-Savannah would play host to High Country in the semi-final matchup which they won 41–24.
-Savannah faced the Atlanta Renegades in the GRU Championship game with a chance to avenge their only regular season loss, but would come up 3 points short.
-Savannah would fail to claim their 4th consecutive GRU Championship by a score of 26–29.
-With the 15s season closing out sooner than expected, the Savannah Shamrocks will now turn their attention to the 7s season as they continue to look forward to the upcoming 2018 season.
+The Shamrocks once again claimed the top spot in the regular season standings by going 9–1 in the regular season with wins over Macon, Atlanta Old White, Augusta, Columbus, Athens, Gwinnett, North Atlanta, High Country, and the Atlanta Bucks while falling only once on the road to the Atlanta Renegades.
+Savannah hosted High Country in the semi-final matchup which they won 41–24.
+Savannah faced the Atlanta Renegades in the GRU Championship game with a chance to avenge their only regular season loss, but came up 3 points short in a 26–29 loss.